Beside the Mountain

 Blender Orange Muffins

-Easy peasy, throw peeled oranges in the blender, add some more wholesome ingredients then pour into the muffin pan!
+Easy peasy, throw peeled oranges in the blender, add some more wholesome ingredients, then pour into the muffin pan!
+They are sweetened with honey.
 Vibrant and zingy flavor all the way through!

-These are a wholesome carrot cake muffin with hints of cinnamon and ginger, complete with crushed pineapple.
+These are wholesome carrot cake muffins with hints of cinnamon and ginger, complete with crushed pineapple.

 Yellow muffins with flecks of yellow pineapple and orange flecks of carrot in it with pumpkin seeds on top and fresh carrots beside it.